The Nintendo Switch has been a massive success since its launch in spring 2017 and still regularly sells out across multiple retailers.

 Thankfully, the Switch can accept many types of microSD card and they needn't break the bank.

 It supports microSD, microSDHC and microSDXC standards up to UHS-I classification.
-The faster the card the better the performance, but we use the SanDisk Ultra 128GB UHS-I card - available for around £32 - and it does the trick beautifully.
+The faster the card the better the performance, but we use the SanDisk Ultra 128GB UHS-I card and it does the trick beautifully.
 Other storage sizes are available too.

 Conserve battery life